EC528-Fall-2023/ChRIS/README.md

 ## 2. End Users Of The Project

 ChRIS observability tools will be used by healthcare system administrators to provide active statistics on the performance of ChRIS’s backend and individual tasks in the ChRIS container scheduling system.
-They will mainly be used by expert users for the sake of improving and maintaining the efficient functionality of the ChRIS system during its operation, as well as allowing system administrators to track trends in how ChRIS is performing and being used.
+They will mainly be used by expert users for the sake of monitoring and maintaining the efficient functionality of the ChRIS system during its operation, as well as allowing system administrators to track trends in how ChRIS is performing and being used.
 However, it my also be useful for the Medical employment sector in order to track the performance of their ChRIS plugins running medical data workflows, however interface for non-expert users is not yet implemented.

 ##### System administrators (Primary users):